top of page

 CPR & First Aid

-The American Institute of Kenpo provides an annual CPR & First Aid Class every February.
+The American Institute of Kenpo (AIK) annually offers a CPR and First Aid course in February.

-This class is taught by Lee Muscarella, a Battalion Chief with Golder Ranch Fire District, and his son Shay Muscarella who are both senior AIK Black Belt.
-In addition to being senior AIK Black Belts, these two exceptional men are fire fighters, paramedics, and comedians (or at least they think they are).
-For decades these men have been providing valuable life saving training to our instructors, friends, and families.
+The course is conducted by Lee Muscarella, a Battalion Chief with the Golder Ranch Fire District, and his son Shay Muscarella both senior AIK Black Belts.
+In addition to their Black Belt status, these two individuals are firefighters, paramedics, and comedians (or at least they believe they are).
+For many years, these men have provided invaluable life-saving training to our instructors, friends, and families.

-This CPR & First Aid Class provides participants American Heart Association certification.
-In addition to teaching the required information, Lee and Shay Muscarella are able to incorporate stories of their real life experiences providing valuable context seldom found in other classes.
-All this combined with their sense of humor makes this a must attend class that is fun, informative, and extremely entertaining.
+This CPR and First Aid course accredits participants with American Heart Association certification.
+In addition to teaching the necessary information, Lee and Shay Muscarella incorporate anecdotes from their real-life experiences, providing valuable context that is often lacking in other classes.
+Their ability to combine humor with the content makes this a highly engaging and informative class.

 Class Requirements: